leegao/LuaInLua/README.md

 Status Report:

-1. Regular expressions: completed!
+1. Regular expressions recognizer generator: completed!
-2. Lexer: backend completed, pending Parser to self-host the frontend as well.
+2. Lexer generator: backend completed, pending Parser to self-host the frontend as well.
-3. LL(1) Parser, which will use the graph reduction to efficiently compute the fixed point.
+3. LL(1) Parser generator: completed, which will use the graph reduction to efficiently compute the fixed point.

 TODO: